karnaout/agile-summer/README_ver2.0.md

 Our estimatation of PBIs is done in story points.

 18. **We did a whole team relative size estimating activity:**
 We used the estimation activity Planning Poker to estimate as a team.

-19. **Only our Development Team members participated in creating the estimates:**
+Only the Development Team members participated in creating the estimates.

 20. **Definition of Done:**
     * Meets all acceptance criteria